 The heme part is broken down further:

 Most bilirubin in the body is produced this way.
-A small amount also comes from the breakdown of other proteins that contain heme, like muscle myoglobin and cytochromes.
+A small amount also comes from the breakdown of other heme-containing proteins, such as muscle myoglobin and cytochromes.
 This type of bilirubin is called unconjugated bilirubin, and it is not water-soluble, so it travels in the blood attached to a protein called albumin.

-When unconjugated bilirubin reaches the liver, it is processed by an enzyme called glucuronyl transferase.
+When unconjugated bilirubin reaches the liver, it is processed by an enzyme called UDP-glucuronosyltransferase (UGT).
 This enzyme converts it into a water-soluble form called conjugated bilirubin (also known as bilirubin diglucuronide).

 This conversion is essential because the body can only remove bilirubin once it becomes water-soluble.
 The liver then releases this conjugated bilirubin into the bile, which is stored in the gallbladder.

 When bile is released into the intestines during digestion, it carries conjugated bilirubin into the gut.
-In the intestines, natural bacteria act on bilirubin and convert it into a compound called urobilinogen.
+In the intestines, natural bacteria convert bilirubin into a compound called urobilinogen.

 From here: